michael2012z/BitBible/markdown/Etheridge/files/John.md

 21. But these all will they do to you on account of my name, because they know not Him who sent me.

-22. If I had not come and spoken with them, they had not had sin; but now have they no pretext for their sins.Or, no cause on the faces of their sins.
+22. If I had not come and spoken with them, they had not had sin; but now have they no pretext for their sins.

 23. He who hateth me, my Father also hateth.

-24. And if the works I had not done before their eyes which no other man hath done, they had not had sin; but now they have seen and hated both me and my Father;Also me, and also my Father.
+24. And if the works I had not done before their eyes which no other man hath done, they had not had sin; but now they have seen and hated both me and my Father;

 25. that the word may be fulfilled which is written in their law, They hated me undeservedly.